JohnTigue/idots/README.md

 EbolaMapper
 ===========

 **EbolaMapper** is a widget for visualizing ebola outbreak data in Web pages.
-In other words, it is "**modern open-source anti-virus software**."
+In other words, it is **modern open-source anti-virus software**.

 Let's break out those terms.